bluebirz/bluebirz.github.io/_posts/2019-10-24-effective-present.md

 - **Languages**
   Use their languages e.g. technical terms, familiar figures, and working styles and they may feel more comfortably to us.
 - **Listen and release agenda**
-  Keep it on time to secure our audiences’ plans.
+  Keep it on time to secure our audiences' plans.

 ---